SHRISTI-125/Qyronix-AI/README.md

 Thank you for exploring Qyronix AI.

-> Building intelligent healthcare systems for a smarter and safer future.
+> Building intelligent healthcare systems for a smarter future.